rlivings39/learning-compilers/README.md

 The `movl` instruction does a long move of the value 2 into the register `eax` to match the calling convention. `long` in x64 assembly is 32-bits and quad is 64-bits. `rax` is the 64-bit corresponding register.

 When the linker runs, it adds a bit of code `crt0` which calls `main`, gets the return value, and calls the system `exit` forwarding the output of `main`.

+### Lexing

+The lexer turns input code into a stream of tokens.
+It is based on recognizing tokens like keywords and identifiers.

+The book summarizes the algorithm as

+1. Remove leading whitespace
+2. Apply token regexes
+3. Error if no matches
+4. Choose largest matching one (TODO why?)
+5. Continue on remainder of string until empty